Skip to main content

 • Moving a Time-Based Visit to a route that does not have Time-Based Scheduling set up will convert that visit to a Day-Based Visit.

-• A scheduled day that has a red background means a scheduled visit conflicts with the time of existing visits or that the visit is scheduled outside of the Route Working Hours.
+• A scheduled day that has a red background means a scheduled visit conflicts with the time of existing visits or that the visit is outside of the Route Working Hours.

 • To make changes, edit the scheduled work ticket that contains the Start Time.